kaikino/aws-intelligent-document-explorer/README.md

 **Error Handling**: Any processing failures create "Unprocessed" records for manual retry

 **Result**: Every uploaded file gets a DynamoDB record with metadata, extracted text, and AI-generated summary

----

-**Important**: This application uses various AWS services with associated costs.
-See the AWS Pricing page for details.
-You are responsible for any AWS costs incurred.

-## License

-This project is licensed under the MIT-0 License.